 To be eligible for a grant, organizations must:

-• match each dollar of WAB support with at least one dollar of public (non-state) or private funds;
+match each dollar of Arts Board support with at least one dollar of public (non-state) or private funds;

-• have an average of at least $10,000 in organizational revenue for each of the past three years (however, depending on the project, some exceptions can be made);
+have an average of at least $10,000 in organizational revenue for each of the past three years (WAB cannot contribute more than 25% of an organization's overall budget);

-• be a 501(c)3 nonprofit organization in good standing OR be a nonprofit corporation using a fiscal receiver*;
+be a certified 510(c)3 nonprofit in good standing, OR an organization that has applied for non-profit status using a fiscal receiver;

-• have a federally required Unique Entity Identifier (UEI) (to obtain a UEI, follow the instructions at SAM.gov).
+have a federally required Unique Entity Identifier (UEI) which replaces the previously required DUNS number (to obtain a UEI, follow the instructions at SAM.gov).
 If a grant applicant can show that it has applied for a UEI prior to submitting its application — even if that UEI has not yet been received — then the application will be accepted for review.

 For Colleges, Universities, and Units of Tribal or Local Government including Public Schools:

-• WAB supports programs that fall under the auspices of these organizations, provided those programs involve the local community in planning, execution, and participation.
+WAB supports programs that fall under the auspices of these organizations, provided those programs involve the local community in planning, execution, and participation.
 These applicants must demonstrate that their programming reaches the general public in addition to an academic audience.
+(This can be shown through financial support from sources beyond the school such as local corporations, businesses, individuals, and foundations; through its audience and participant evaluation statistics; and through board, advisory or steering committee composition that includes community members.)

-• Performing Arts Series, Galleries/Museums and Art Film Series that are ongoing and a part of colleges, universities, or public schools are eligible.
+Performing Arts Series, Galleries/Museums and Art Film Series that are ongoing and a part of colleges, universities, or public schools are eligible.
 Grants are based on the arts program's budget, not the overall university/college/school budget.
+Indirect costs may be shown as in-kind, but not as part of the cash budget/match.
+No administrative fee for this grant may be charged to the grant or to the program's budget by the university/college/school.

 Does the WAB require a grant match?